StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 ## Removal

-To uninstall StrongKey FIDO2 Server, run the following command from the _/usr/local/strongkey_ folder:
+To uninstall StrongKey FIDO2 Server, run the following command from the folder where the distribution was extracted:

     ```sh
     sudo ./cleanup.sh